Hi, I’m Samantha, aka The Period Princess, professional speaker, coach, and educator in menstrual wellness and neurodivergence.

 That’s what I’m here to help you do.

-Whether you’re a business leader looking to make your workplace more inclusive or someone just trying to navigate life with periods and neurodivergence – I’ve got you.
+Whether you’re a business leader looking to make your workplace more inclusive or someone just trying to navigate life with periods and neurodivergence, I’ve got you.

 Bloody Marvellous Menstrual Workshops

-For forward-thinkings organisations
+For forward-thinking organisations

 Let's shatter period taboo in the workplace and equip your people with the tools to navigate period conversations with empathy, not embarrassment.